 It is easy to understand why Mcommerce in China is becoming such a huge success.
-With the safety, easy, and convenience of purchasing through your mobile device thanks to apps such as Ali pay and Wechat, the Chinese are able to make quick, spontaneous purchases any time any place.
+With the safety, easy, and convenience of purchasing through your mobile device, thanks to apps such as Ali pay and Wechat, the Chinese are able to make quick, spontaneous purchases any time any place.
 This method of shopping will continue to grow and I am sure that the percentage of people shopping via mobile devices will continue to increase, year on year.

-We are GMA, a team of 40 internationals who specialise in the Chinese market.
+We are GMA, a team of 40 internationals who specialize in the Chinese market.
 We help businesses grow their projects in China.
 Our services include m-Business, Mobile Marketing, website creation and development, Baidu SEO, Baidu PPC, content creation, PR/media exposure, Chinese business consultations, Wechat strategies and promotion, market surveys and many other services.
 For more information, please get in touch.

 - Wechat Sales

 - JD Development